zhousarah/azure-compute-docs/articles/impact-reporting/CreatingLogicApp.md

     Click "Save" to save the changes.

-5. Navigate to "Workflows" -> "Workflows".
-Click "Add" and create and new blank workflow with "State Type" set as "Stateful".
+5. Navigate to "Workflows" -> "Workflows", then click "Add" and create and new blank workflow with "State Type" set as "Stateful."

 6. Click on the newly created workflow.
-Navigate to to "Developer" -> "Code" and replace the contents of the JSON with the following:
+Navigate to "Developer" -> "Code" and replace the JSON content with this:

     ```json
     {